-You can see all the lectionary readings for Proper 19, Year B by clicking here.
-I have chosen to discuss the passage from the Gospel of Mark.
+You can see all the lectionary readings for the Third Sunday After Epiphany, Year A by clicking here.
+I have chosen to discuss the passage from the Gospel of Matthew.

 The gospel lesson this week is about the start of Jesus’ public ministry.
 Jesus has learned that John was put in prison and he himself goes back home to Galilee.
 But he doesn’t stay in Nazareth, his hometown.
 He goes to live in Capernaum, which is in the area near Zebulun and Naphtali.
 It says he did this to give meaning to what the prophet Isaiah said:

 “Listen, land of Zebulun and land of Naphtali, lands by the road that goes to the sea, the area past the Jordan River—Galilee, where those from other nations live.Matthew 4: 15-16

 The people who live in spiritual darkness have seen a great light.
 The light has shined for those who live in the land that is as dark as a grave.”

 Jesus begins to teach.
 He tells people “Change your hearts and lives, because God’s kingdom is now very near.”